duxingyi-charles/Total-Lifted-Content-PN/README.md

     save
     vert			[0 OR 1]

+ The following table explains each option in details.
+ We **recommend** using the default values (especially "form", "alphaRatio" and "alpha") as they are most successful in our experiments.

+ See `example\solver_options` for a concrete example.

  |                        | possible values  | default value    | explanation                                                                                                                    |
  |------------------------|------------------|------------------|--------------------------------------------------------------------------------------------------------------------------------|
  | form                   | harmonic, Tutte  | Tutte            | two forms of TLC energy (see paper for details)                                                                                |